 More information about these courses can be found under the "Prepare for School" Section on our website.
 Once students complete their first two Foundation courses, they will be able to select up to 3 more Foundations courses from the list below.
+For the Arabic Division please check Table 2

 Art History AHIST 1401

 Biology 1 for Health Studies Majors BIOL 1121

 Introduction to Biology BIOL 1301

 Basic Accounting BUS 1102

 Microeconomics BUS 1103

 Macroeconomics BUS 1104

 Programming 1 CS 1102

 Introduction to Economics ECON 1580

 English Composition 2 ENGL 1102

 World Literature ENGL 1405

 Introduction to Environmental Sciences ENVS 1301

 Greek and Roman Civilization HIST 1421

 College Algebra MATH 1201

 Introduction to Statistics MATH 1280

 Globalization POLS 1503

-Introduction to Psychology PSYC 1504

-Introduction to Sociology SOC 1502
+Introduction to Psychology PSYC 1504 Introduction to Sociology SOC 1502